Read time 5 minutes

 Your account was redirected to this website for settings.
 You should only allow settings from sources you know and trust.

-The cause behind the error is the IIS Services is not active by default in the server manager.
+The primary cause behind the error is the IIS Services are not active by default in the server manager.
 The Autodiscover feature is the sub-service of the IIS Server, and it will be activated only when the IIS Server is in the activated state.
 It is possible that:

-• Incorrect Autodiscover configuration – With incorrect Autodiscover configuration, Outlook may fail to find the server.
-As a workaround to fix the issue, you can edit the registry settings.
+• Incorrect Autodiscover configuration: With incorrect Autodiscover configuration, Outlook may fail to find the server.
+You can edit the registry settings as a workaround to fix the issue.
 However, this is a user-end solution.

 Also, you can check some points to make sure the error is not occurring due to them: